benftwc/PhpRestDoc/README.md

 ## Prerequisites

-<li>- PHP 5 or greater
+* PHP 5 or greater

-<li>- PHP MySQLi Extension
+* PHP MySQLi Extension

-<li>- Writable include/ directory (but you can also manually write include/config.php file)
+* Writable include/ directory (but you can also manually write include/config.php file)

 ## Intallation